Mohs Micrographic Surgery

 Generally, closure of the wound occurs immediately after Mohs surgery is completed or on the following day.
 There are numerous options for closure and reconstruction and we tailor the procedure to the individual needs of each patient while maximizing the cosmetic and functional outcome.
 Our Mohs surgeon may use side to side closures in which wound edges are sutured together into a straight line.
 The surgeon may elect to let some wounds heal in by themselves if the situation allows.
 Flap or graft closures may also be performed for more complicated wounds.
-Our surgeon, Dr. Jenny Stone is highly experienced in the post-Mohs reconstruction of the head, neck, and facial areas, as well as other parts of the body from which skin cancers have been removed.
 Occasionally, a very large wound or particularly complicated reconstruction will be referred to a plastic surgeon, ENT, or oculoplastics for closure.

 Mohs should be the treatment of choice for basal cell and squamous cell carcinomas when:

 - The cancer is large